fusion809/fusion809.github.io-old/_posts/2015-12-02-comparison-of-free-operating-systems.md

 {% include image.html image="Fedora-23-GNOME.png" width="1000px" float="none" description="Fedora 23 with its default GNOME 3.18 desktop" %}

 ### Background
-{% include os.html ask="https://ask.fedoraproject.org/" bugs="https://bugzilla.redhat.com/" wiki="https://fedoraproject.org/wiki/Fedora_Project_Wiki" ml="https://fedoraproject.org/wiki/Communicating_and_getting_help#Mailing_Lists" irc="https://fedoraproject.org/wiki/Communicating_and_getting_help#IRC_for_interactive_community_support" forum="http://fedoraforum.org/" wp="Fedora (operating system)" os="Fedora" docs="https://docs.fedoraproject.org/en-US/index.html" dw="fedora" d="https://getfedora.org/" url="http://getfedora.org/" %} is a Linux distribution that was
+{% include os.html ask="https://ask.fedoraproject.org/" bugs="https://bugzilla.redhat.com/" wiki="https://fedoraproject.org/wiki/Fedora_Project_Wiki" ml="https://fedoraproject.org/wiki/Communicating_and_getting_help#Mailing_Lists" irc="https://fedoraproject.org/wiki/Communicating_and_getting_help#IRC_for_interactive_community_support" forum="http://fedoraforum.org/" wp="Fedora (operating system)" os="Fedora" docs="https://docs.fedoraproject.org/en-US/index.html" dw="fedora" d="https://getfedora.org/" url="http://getfedora.org/" %} is a Linux distribution that was first founded in 2003 as a free continuation of the proprietary Red Hat Linux (RHL) distribution.
+Fedora, like its parent, uses RPM packages and originally used yum as its default package manager, until the release of Fedora 22 in May 2015 when it was replaced with a libsolv-based rewrite of it called DNF.
+What distinguishes from other Linux distributions, nowadays, is that despite the fact it follows a fixed (or standard) release model, with new releases every 6-12 months, its system and desktop software is nearly always the latest stable versions available.
+For example, Fedora 23 ships with the 4.2 release of the Linux kernel and the 3.18 release of the GNOME desktop.

 ## Footnotes
 [^1]: Source: [Arch Linux - Packages Search](https://www.archlinux.org/packages/)